RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 There are limits to what active listening can achieve.

 - Mark each statement true or false:
-- Personality disorder is one of the easiest mental disorders for listeners to diagnose.
+- Personality disorder is one of the easiest mental disorders for listeners to diagnose.# Listeners should not try to diagnose any disorder, and personality disorders are generally difficult for professionals to diagnose.
-- 7 Cups does not allow listeners to chat with any member who is taking action to end their life.
+- 7 Cups does not allow listeners to chat with any member who is taking action to end their life.#7 Cups cannot support members while they are actively suicidal.
-- Personality disorder can cause a member to experience difficulty relating to listeners.
+- Personality disorder can cause a member to experience difficulty relating to listeners.#Personality disorders cause wide ranging difficulties relating to other people.
-- Listeners must avoid asking leading questions, because some members easily become confused about their thoughts and feelings.
+- Listeners must avoid asking leading questions, because some members easily become confused about their thoughts and feelings.#Listeners should not sneak suggestions into chats in any way.
-- A listener who is finding a chat very difficult and upsetting for any reason can hand the chat over to another listener.
+- A listener who is finding a chat very difficult and upsetting for any reason can hand the chat over to another listener.#Listeners should care for themselves by handing over any chat they cannot cope with.
+- Sometimes members who have personality disorders have been harmed by other people, and may be at risk of further harm.#Any members at all may have been harmed or be at risk of harm.
 {:.quiz}

 # Paraphilia